Bay City's Madonna Tour

 Madonna did eventually get back to Brunner.
 Her representative called to tell him that there were two tickets for Madonna's sold-out show at Ford Field in Detroit waiting for him.
 Unfortunately, Brunner was out of town and did not get the message.
 Thus, his opportunity to possibly meet and present the key to Madonna was lost.

-Although Mayor Chris Shannon has did nothing to follow up on Brunner's efforts, City Commissioner Chris Girard entered the picture in 2014.
+Although Mayor Chris Shannon did nothing to follow up on Brunner's efforts, City Commissioner Chris Girard made an attempt in 2014.
 Girard put together the Material World Fundraiser that was planned as both a tribute to Madonna and a benefit for Do-All/Do-Care's Material Assistance Program which helps support families facing financial hardship or crisis with basic needs such as household goods, furniture and clothing.
 Although the event was blessed with a beautiful day on May 31, 2014, and featured a number of interesting events, the Material World Fundraiser ended up losing money.

 Girard also seemed interested in putting "Birthplace of Madonna" on the Welcome to Bay City signs, but there seemed to be very little interest on the part of other leaders at City Hall in either contacting the Michigan Department of Transportations or spending tax dollars to change the exisiting signs.
 Girard did get the City Commission to support the idea of installing a sign on private property by using donated funds; but as of now there seems to be nothing happening with the proposed site at the Bradley House or with the contest that was to be run to create the design of the proposed Madonna sign.